Morphological Fingerprints of Forbush Decreases and Their Relation to Geomagnetic Storm Severity: Methods

 \subsection{Event-level graph fingerprints}

 From each weighted event graph, a compact fingerprint vector is computed by aggregating node-level and spectral/mesoscopic properties into event-level descriptors.
-The reported feature set includes: global efficiency, Estrada index, modularity, assortativity, average Katz centrality, average closeness, average betweenness, and a Laplacian-based summary, together with additional complexity descriptors (entropy, a fractal-dimension estimate, and a Hurst exponent estimated via rescaled-range statistics).
+The reported feature set includes: global efficiency, Estrada index, modularity, assortativity, average Katz centrality, average closeness, average betweenness, and a Laplacian-based summary, together with {additional complexity descriptors: a Shannon entropy of the edge-weight distribution, a fractal-dimension estimate obtained via the Compact-Box-Burning (CBB) algorithm \citep{song2007calculate} applied directly to the MST graph, varying the box-diameter threshold $\ell_b \in \{2,\ldots,11\}$, counting the minimum number of boxes required to cover all nodes at each scale, and extracting the slope of the $\log N_b$ vs.$\log \ell_b$ regression (so that $d_f$=-slope); and a Hurst exponent estimated via rescaled-range (R/S) analysis \citep{nolds} applied to the ordered sequence of MST edge weights.}

 When centrality measures depend on path lengths, weighted shortest paths are computed using the dissimilarity weights.
 Event-level centralities are obtained by averaging node-wise values, producing comparable scalars across events.
 These descriptors are designed to capture complementary aspects of global integration (efficiency), spectral complexity (Estrada), mesoscopic structure (modularity), mixing patterns (assortativity), and heterogeneity/complexity (entropy/fractal/Hurst) in the station-response network.
 For a description of these descriptors, metrics and markers see for example \cite{omar2020survey} and references therein.